devOpifex/titan/docs/index.md

 I have put this package together in order to 1) grasp a better understanding of Prometheus metrics and 2) have some direct control over the source code of software I deploy for clients.
 I have written and re-written this three times before discovering [openmetrics](https://github.com/atheriel/openmetrics/), an R package that provides the same functionalities.
 I have taken much inspiration from it.

+!!! info
+    Prometheus is the _titan_ god of fire.

 ## Related work

 There are other packages out there that will let you serve Prometheus metrics.